NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

 }
 ```

-also, we implement the VendorBV1ServiceImpl similar to VendorAV1ServiceImpl except the accept logic is only when isToggleOn is true and the vendor is normal.
+also, we implement the VendorBV1ServiceImpl similar to VendorAV1ServiceImpl except the `accept` logic is only when isToggleOn is true and the user is normal.
 Here, given the logic of each step is complex in this strategy, we can just implement the step1 and release this version to production like the below:

 ```java title="VendorBV1ServiceImpl.java"
 @Service